devksingh4/thinkpad-tools/README.md

 * Undervolting CPU (Can write values but cannot read them)

 ## Planned Features
-None right now, but feel free to suggest some in issues!
+None right now, but feel free to suggest one in issues!

 While most of these tools exist seperately, it would be nice to have a first-class linux tool that allows all of the above to be managed all in one place.
 This is why I started development on thinkpad-tools.